leafOfTree/vim-project/README.md

 - Config
 - Session (optional)

-    You can save session per branch if both vim feature `job` and shell command `tail` are preset
+    You can save session per branch if both vim feature `job` and shell command `tail` are present

 ## Basic Usage